L3/35: Layout

 The L3/35 was a lightly armoured two-man vehicle typically armed with twin 8 mm machine guns, though variants were developed with other armament.
 Other than the number and type of machine guns, the differences between the L3/35 and the L3/33 were few.
 Both featured riveted and welded construction.

-The vehicle's commander/gunner sat on the left and the driver sat on the right.
+The commander/gunner sat on the left and the driver sat on the right.
 The engine was mounted transversely in the rear.
 A circular radiator was mounted behind the engine.
 The transmission went to the front to the final drive.
 The Vickers-Carden-Lloyd type suspension had two three-wheel bogies on leaf spring and a single unsprung wheel on each side.
-There was an acacia wood rail that the top run of the tracks went on.
+The top run of the tracks ran on an acacia rail.

 Production and sales

 Between 2,000 and 2,500 L3 tankettes were built in different models and variants for the Royal Italian Army (Regio Esercito) and for other users.
 Twenty L3/33 tankettes were sold to China.
-Other L3 tankettes were sold to Afghanistan (unknown number), Albania (unknown number), Austria (72), Bolivia (14), Brazil (23), Bulgaria (14), Croatia (10), Hungary (65), Iraq (16), Nationalist Spain, and Venezuela (2).
+Other L3 tankettes were sold to Afghanistan (unknown number), Albania (unknown number), Austria (72), Bolivia (14), Brazil (23), Bulgaria (14), Croatia (10), Hungary (1 CV-33 and 150 CV-35s), Iraq (16), Nationalist Spain, and Venezuela (2).
 Many foreign buyers substituted other machine guns as the main armament.
 The Hungarians added a raised commander's vision cupola to 45 of the L3s they acquired.
+Each Hungarian CV was equipped with an improved machine gun system: a tilting shield allowing greater lateral and vertical aiming, and two high-firerate Gebauer machine guns.
+From mid-1942, Hungarian CVs were used only for training, with each new tank driver practicing 150km during their training.
 In 1937, the Brazilian Army ordered 18 L3/35 tankettes, designated Auto Metralhadora de Reconhecimento which remained in active service until 1945 when some units were resold to the Dominican Republic.
 Venezuela bought two units in 1934 for evaluation in infantry support operations, because of several incidents on the border with Colombia, like other weapons acquired from the Italian mission they did not survive past World War II.